spclk/Fitness-Tracker/README.md

   ## Installation
   Access website at: https://serene-dusk-47892.herokuapp.com/
   ## Usage
-  You can log multiple cardio or resitance exercises per day, as well as track them by diffe
+  User can log resitance exercises and track them by name, type, weight, sets, reps, and duration of exercise.
+Or a user can log cardio exerises and track them by name and distance traveled.
   ## Questions?
   https://github.com/spclk